webpack/webpack-cli/OPTIONS.md

   --no-module-parser-javascript-unknown-context-critical                             Negative 'module-parser-javascript-unknown-context-critical' option.
   --module-parser-javascript-unknown-context-recursive                               Enable recursive directory lookup when using the require function in a not statically analyse-able way.
   --no-module-parser-javascript-unknown-context-recursive                            Negative 'module-parser-javascript-unknown-context-recursive' option.
-  --module-parser-javascript-unknown-context-reg-exp <value>                         Sets the regular expression when using the require function in a not statically analyse-able way.
+  --module-parser-javascript-unknown-context-reg-exp [value]                         Sets the regular expression when using the require function in a not statically analyse-able way.
+  --no-module-parser-javascript-unknown-context-reg-exp                              Negative 'module-parser-javascript-unknown-context-reg-exp' option.
   --module-parser-javascript-unknown-context-request <value>                         Sets the request when using the require function in a not statically analyse-able way.
-  --module-parser-javascript-url                                                     Enable/disable parsing of new URL() syntax.
+  --module-parser-javascript-url [value]                                             Enable/disable parsing of new URL() syntax.
   --no-module-parser-javascript-url                                                  Negative 'module-parser-javascript-url' option.
-  --module-parser-javascript-worker <value...>                                       Specify a syntax that should be parsed as WebWorker reference.
+  --module-parser-javascript-worker [value...]
+Specify a syntax that should be parsed as WebWorker reference.
 'Abc' handles 'new Abc()', 'Abc from xyz' handles 'import { Abc } from "xyz"; new Abc()', 'abc()' handles 'abc()', and combinations are also possible.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
+  --no-module-parser-javascript-worker                                               Negative 'module-parser-javascript-worker' option.
   --module-parser-javascript-worker-reset                                            Clear all items provided in configuration.
 Disable or configure parsing of WebWorker syntax like new Worker() or navigator.serviceWorker.register().
   --module-parser-javascript-wrapped-context-critical                                Enable warnings for partial dynamic dependencies.
   --no-module-parser-javascript-wrapped-context-critical                             Negative 'module-parser-javascript-wrapped-context-critical' option.
   --module-parser-javascript-wrapped-context-recursive                               Enable recursive directory lookup for partial dynamic dependencies.
   --no-module-parser-javascript-wrapped-context-recursive                            Negative 'module-parser-javascript-wrapped-context-recursive' option.
   --module-parser-javascript-wrapped-context-reg-exp <value>                         Set the inner regular expression for partial dynamic dependencies.
-  --module-parser-javascript-auto-amd                                                You can pass `false` to disable AMD support.
   --no-module-parser-javascript-auto-amd                                             Negative 'module-parser-javascript-auto-amd' option.
   --module-parser-javascript-auto-browserify                                         Enable/disable special handling for browserify bundles.
   --no-module-parser-javascript-auto-browserify                                      Negative 'module-parser-javascript-auto-browserify' option.